Home

 18.12 For purposes of this Agreement, the term “layoff” means a reduction in the number of employees in a given occupational title on a shift due to lack of work in such occupational title.
 In the event of a layoff, the displacement rights of employees affected are those set forth in Section 18.15 of this Agreement.
 It is agreed that the following situations shall not constitute layoffs and accordingly shall not be governed by the layoff provisions of this Article.

-(a) A change whereby work performed on one shift is to be performed on a different shift in which case the employees will be assigned in accordance with the provisions of Article XX.
+(a) A change whereby work performed on one shift is to be performed on a different shift in which case the employees will be assigned in accordance with the provisions of Article 20.

 (b) A change in the number of employees in a given occupational title on a shift due to the promotion of one or more employees.

-18.14 For purposes of displacing less senior employees, there is a presumption (except as to security clearance) in favor of the employee’s ability to perform the work of his occupational titles in his occupational sequence, by virtue of his classification therein, except such occupational title or titles from which he has been removed by reason of inability to perform the work.
+18.14 For purposes of displacing less senior employees, there is a presumption (except as to security clearance) in favor of the employee’s ability to perform the work of his occupational titles in their occupational sequence, by virtue of their classification therein, except such occupational title or titles from which they have been removed by reason of inability to perform the work.

 (a) In the event of a layoff, the employee affected may displace only an employee with less seniority in an occupation for which the employee is qualified.
 Employees with the same seniority date shall be laid off according to the last four (4) digits of their Social Security numbers, those with the lowest numbers to be the first laid off.